-In the January 21st issue of Delaware’s The News Journal, writer Gary Harbor profiles coffee businesses that are thriving around the State in the article No Ordinary Joe, including our friends at leading local chain Brew Ha Ha!.
-I just caught this one this evening, but still better latte than never.
+In the January 21st issue of Delaware’s The News Journal, writer Gary Harbor profiles coffee businesses that are thriving around the State in the article No Ordinary Joe, including our friends at local chain Brew Ha Ha!.

 A local chain grows